jacrify/weather/README.txt

-An Lattice Gas Automata based weather simulator.
+A Lattice Gas Automata based weather simulator.

 To build this project you will need maven, and java 8.